HL7/davinci-atr/input/pagecontent/usecases.md

 Providers need to access Member Attribution Lists for the following business needs

+* Use the list to close care gaps for members that 'count' in financial reconciliation

+* Use the list to prospectively manage patients and meet quality metrics and manage costs by closing care gaps.

+* Use the list to track care costs of attributed patients, manage utilization, monitor referrals/specialist care.

 * Use the list to perform end of year reconciliation to get 'credit' for the right patients based on plans/contracts.

 * Use the list for monthly membership tracking to see trends and confirm accountable care PMPM payments